I. F. Stone: Documentaries

 On May 6, 2015, the non-profit peace organization, Catalytic Diplomacy, released The Legacy of I.F.
 Stone, Part One and Part Two, a pair of documentary videos exploring the legacy and influence of I. F. Stone and I.F.
 Stone's Weekly.

 In 2016, the film ALL GOVERNMENTS LIE: Truth, Deception, and the Spirit of I.F.
 Stone was released; a documentary on independent journalism in which the work and principles of I.F.
 Stone as an outcast journalist articulate the narrative.

 Archive

 The entire run of I.F.
 Stone's Weekly from January 17, 1953, through December 1, 1971, can be accessed through the ifstone.org website, along with many of Stone's speeches and other writings, and the documentary videos The Legacy of I.F.
 Stone, Part One and The Legacy of I.F.
 Stone, Part Two.

 Music

 Composer Scott Johnson makes extensive use of Stone's voice taken from a recorded 1981 lecture in his large-scale musical work, How It Happens, completed in 1991 on commission for the Kronos Quartet.

+Nobel Prize

+He was nominated for the Nobel Peace Prize in 1967 and for the Nobel Prize in Literature in 1974.